 Recently, I evaluated an attorney’s website to give recommendations about internet visibility for that website.
-Most attorneys have no idea what SEO or search engine optimization involves.
+When considering what lawyers need to know about SEO, most attorneys are unaware of what SEO, or search engine optimization, entails.

-Search engine optimization is getting a website to rank or show up in the search results for Google, Bing, or Yahoo.
+Search engine optimization (SEO) is the process of getting a website to rank or appear in the search results of Google, Bing, or Yahoo.
 For lawyers, this means getting visitors to your website without paying per click (PPC).

-Search engine optimization is an art that requires forward-thinking with the constant algorithm changes of the major search engines.
+Search engine optimization is an art that requires forward-thinking in light of the constant algorithm changes made by the major search engines.

 Google, in particular, has demonstrated its commitment to customers and advertising revenue.
-Google’s ranking system is constantly changing.
-This makes SEO much more unpredictable and harder to get meaningful, consistent results.
+However, Google’s ranking system is constantly changing, making SEO much more unpredictable and challenging to achieve meaningful, consistent results.

 The Nuts and Bolts of Law Firm SEO

-There are two parts to the optimization process.
-The website itself and off-web site factors that the search engines take into consideration.
-Both are important in determining where your website will fall among millions of other sites.
+The optimization process consists of two parts: the website itself and off-website factors that search engines consider.
+Both are important in determining where your website will rank among millions of other sites.

 Lawyers unfamiliar with the search engine optimization process are susceptible to being sold a “bill of goods.”

-Fast-talking salespeople with the jargon of the industry can sound convincing.
-Using terms like “optimization” and “SEO” an attorney not knowledgeable about the process can easily overpay or hire the wrong company.
+Fast-talking salespeople who use industry jargon can sound convincing.
+Using terms like “optimization” and “SEO,” an attorney unfamiliar with the process can easily overpay or hire the wrong company.

 The following is a guide for attorneys considering retaining SEO help.